198 therapists available in Virginia, including 13 in Chesapeake

 As an African American woman with a PhD who was raised by two parents in the military, I understand diverse cultures and extreme pressures that individuals experience.

-84 providers available to book now in Virginia
+198 providers are available now in Virginia

 Expand your search outside of Chesapeake to view additional providers & find the right one for you — online & in-person sessions available.

-As a counselor of many years and experiences, I understand the conflicting emotions of wanting to be more successful in balancing life with work when it seems that every day brings on another 'thing' we need to handle.
+×As a counselor of many years and experiences, I understand the conflicting emotions of wanting to be more successful in balancing life with work when it seems that every day brings on another 'thing' we need to handle.

 When "all the things" seem to cloud the way forward, help me help you make it make sense!